digital-work-lab/digital-work-lecture/slides/11-futures.md

 ---

-# Future 2: Augmented Expertise
+# Future 2: Augmented expertise

 - Humans and machines have a complementary division of labor
 - Computers will not be able to fully replicate human emotions